alimness/sabbath-school-resources/src/en/aij/2026-03-pr-tg/10/07-nature-lesson.md

 ---

+{"style": {"text": {"size": "sm"}}}
-_This story is adapted from “Growwwwl” by RosAnne C. Tetz, God’s Big Idea, copyright © 2003 Review and Herald® Publishing Association.
-Used and adapted by permission._
+This story is adapted from “Growwwwl” by RosAnne C. Tetz, _God’s Big Idea_, copyright © 2003 Review and Herald® Publishing Association.
+Used and adapted by permission.